vircodificat/imasu/readme.md

 ### Running Linux

-**imasu** can run the Linux kernel with a baked-in root filesystem, bundled as an OpenSBI firmware payload.
+**imasu** can run the Linux kernel, bundled as an OpenSBI firmware payload.

-the following kernel config options are required:
+the following kernel config options are required to boot Linux in general:
 - `CONFIG_NONPORTABLE=y` needs to be set to set `CONFIG_RISCV_ISA_C=n`
-- `CONFIG_BLK_DEV_INITRD=y` as **imasu** does not (yet!) implement any emulated storage devices, the root filesystem must be baked into the image.
-A path to the root filesystem cpio archive should be given to `CONFIG_INITRAMFS_SOURCE`
+- `CONFIG_BLOCK=y` to make use of Block Devices like the VirtIO hard disk.
+If you would rather not use a disk, you must bake-in the root filesystem with your kernel.
+Set `CONFIG_BLK_DEV_INITRD=y`, and set `CONFIG_INITRAMFS_SOURCE` to the path of the root filesystem cpio archive.
+- `VIRTIO_MMIO=y` for VirtIO over MMIO transport, and `VIRTIO_BLK=y` to enable the VirtIO disk driver.
 - `CONFIG_TTY=y`, `CONFIG_VT=y`, `CONFIG_SERIAL_8250=y`, `CONFIG_SERIAL_8250_CONSOLE=y` for TTY and NS8250 UART support so that Linux can display to the terminal and read user input, `CONFIG_TTY_PRINTK` so that the boot process is also printed to the terminal

 once the kernel has been built, OpenSBI can be built to include it as a payload: